jgromes/LoRaLib/README.md

 * `int init()`

-  This method has to be called isnside Arduino `setup()` function before any calls to other methods.
+  This method has to be called inside Arduino `setup()` function before any calls to other methods from this library.
 Much like in other libraries, this method handles the initial setup of the SX1278 chip.

 * `int tx(packet* pack)`